-At least 30 minutes in each school month must be used to instruct students on the emergency procedures for fires, earthquakes (including tsunami drills in appropriate zones), and safety threats.
+At least 30 minutes in each school month must be used to instruct students on the emergency procedures for fires,

 Emergency Drills

 - At least 30 minutes in each school month will be used to instruct students on the emergency procedures for fires, earthquakes and safety threats. - Fire drills will be conducted monthly. - Earthquake drills will be conducted two times a year. - Safety drills including ALICE procedures will be conducted at least two times a year.